fullstack-nick/To-Do-List/README.md

 Simple, browser-based to-do list that lets you add, edit, and remove tasks with optional descriptions, stored locally in your browser.

-## Overview

-This project is a lightweight, front-end-only to-do list for quickly capturing tasks and short descriptions.
-It targets users who want a simple list that works entirely in the browser without accounts, servers, or setup.

 ## Features

 **Core**